TriumphLLC/Blend4Web/deploy/doc/en/_sources/meshes.txt

 Making a Simple Copy
 --------------------

 In case of simple copying the new object will share the mesh with the original object.
-Thus, if the the original object’s mesh is changed, the copied object’s mesh will be changed too.
+Thus, if the original object’s mesh is changed, the copied object’s mesh will be changed too.
 To make simple copying possible, it’s enough to turn on the ``Blend4Web > Force Dynamic Object`` setting in the source object’s properties.

 Making a Deep Copy
 ------------------